LIV4D/MAPLES-DR/docs/source/index.rst

 Segmentation Models
 *******************
-We released the segmentation models developed and trained on MAPLES-DR as two Python libraries: they bundle the weights and pytorch code required to automatically segment retinal vessels and lesions.
+We released the segmentation models developed and trained on MAPLES-DR as two Python libraries: they bundle the weights and PyTorch code required to automatically segment retinal vessels and lesions.
 These libraries were designed to be used by researchers or clinicians without deep learning expertise.
-They are available on github:
+They are available on GitHub:

  - `fundus-vessels-toolkit <https://github.com/gabriel-lepetitaimon/fundus-vessels-toolkit>`_ for automatic segmentation and graph extraction of the retinal vasculature;
  - `fundus-lesions-toolkit <https://github.com/ClementPla/fundus-lesions-toolkit>`_ for automatic semantic segmentation of microaneurysms, hemorrhages, exudates and |CWS|.